-We are so excited to join hands with Roger Beebe for a special birthday celebration performance of Last Light of a Dying Star in the UNDO LEAN-TO!
+We are so excited to join hands with Roger Beebe for a special birthday celebration performance of Last Light of a Dying Star!

 Last Light of a Dying Star is a multi-projector meditation on the mysteries of space.
 Last shown in New York ten years ago to commemorate Roger Beebe’s 40th birthday, it will now be shown at UnionDocs to ring in another decade of his life!
 The show will also include the NYC premiere of the 4-projector de rerum natura (2019), which alternates between 16mm and video to ruminate on our troubled relationship to the natural world, and the 4 x 16mm work-in-progress, Home Means Never Having to Say You’re Sorry, made using decorative tape purchased at Michael’s in Downtown Brooklyn.
 This multi-projector extravaganza will also kick off the performance-focused workshop Roger will lead in the following days, a delightful way for all of us to send off one year and ring in another with him!

 Note: Proof of vaccination required.